 Brandon: ...If you're gonna' compete, like if you join a team to compete, that's one thing, but if you're gonna' play in gym, it doesn't really.
 Especially because a lot of people don't really necessarily want to play that or don't want to be on a team with that, so you don't want to be that competitive about it, and so they don't want all those rules that they might have to follow, and they might not know all those rules (YSD3Gr5.0122).
-Mungoia has the same thoughts, even though he is at a different school:

-Mungoia: Well, with most kids, they think that it's fun [soccer at school] but to us we think that, why are you yelling over who gets the stupid ball at the beginning?
-We're playing soccer and he [teacher] is like "Which team should start with the ball?" and then everybody goes "ME, ME, ME!..."
+Mungoja: Wall with most kids they think that it's fun [soccer at school] h playing soccer and he [teacher] is like "Which team should start with the ball?" and then everybody goes "ME, ME, ME!..."